-The rest of this introduction highlights our methods, details and results.
+The rest of this introduction summarizes our methods, details and results.

 We start by estimating the parameters of a discrete-choice, dynamic model of location choice for renters in Los Angeles.
 The model is in the spirit of Kennan and Walker (2011) and Bayer, McMillan, Murphy, and Timmins (2016).
-We use panel data on renting households from the Federal Reserve Bank of New York Consumer Credit Panel / Equifax (CCP) data to estimate optimized indirect utility for each neighborhood (Census tract) in Los Angeles and the cost of moving.
+We use panel data on renting households from the Federal Reserve Bank of New York Consumer Credit Panel / Equifax (CCP) to estimate optimized indirect utility for each neighborhood (Census tract) in Los Angeles and the cost of moving.
 These data are a 5% random sample of U.S. adults conditional on having an active credit file and any individuals residing in the same household.
 Our estimation sample includes more than 1.75 million person-year observations of renter households living in Los Angeles.
 We divide the sample into 144 types of households based on observable characteristics in the first period in which we observe the household.

 Next, we specify that conditional on a choice of neighborhood, each household has Cobb-Douglas preferences for consumption and housing in that neighborhood.
 With Cobb-Douglas preferences, the ratio of expenditures on housing to expenditures on consumption is fixed, implying that households rent smaller units in neighborhoods where the rental price-per-unit of housing is high.
-We find the average expenditure share across types of households is 27%, consistent with the results of Davis and Ortalo-Magne (2011) and others.
+The fact that households vary their housing quantity in response to changes to rental prices suggests our structural framework can be used to to evaluate possible supplyside interventions if desired, for example policies that increase the quantity of housing in high Opportunity-Atlas neighborhoods.

 Our specification requires estimation of one additional parameter that scales the deterministic portion of utility relative to the variance of utility shocks that are embedded in the dynamic location-choice model.
-This scale parameter determines how households respond to shocks that affect utility after controlling for consumption, housing and fixed locationspecific amenities.
+This scale parameter determines how households respond to shocks that affect utility after controlling for consumption, housing and fixed location-specific amenities.
 To estimate this parameter we use the instrumental variables approach of Bayer, Ferreira, and McMillan (2007).